November Hazardous Webinar one: Research lessons from the 2024 Canadian fire season | Natural Hazards Research Australia

-In this special November Hazardous Webinar, what can Australia learn from the Canadian experience of the devastating 2023 and 2024 wildfire seasons?
-This webinar is brought to you by Natural Hazards Research Australia and AFAC.
+This special November Hazardous Webinar explore what Australia can learn from the Canadian experience of the devastating 2023 and 2024 wildfire seasons.
+It was brought to you by Natural Hazards Research Australia and AFAC.

 Speakers: